Spartan Recovery

 The Lesson

-Break down difficulties into simple steps:
+Break down difficulties into simple steps.

-Small steps = small failures minimize difficulties
+Small steps = small failures minimizing difficulties

 Small steps = small victories get you into healthy action quickly